tzakkar/Livecaption/SCRIBE_SETUP.md

 2. The latest caption appears prominently at the top
 3. Caption history is shown below
 4. Captions update automatically in real-time
+5. (Optional) Select a target language from the dropdown to translate captions in real-time

 ## Configuration Options